 In a typical financial modelling environment, you sometimes need to split days and Months from a full date.

-For example, to split day, month & year from Aug/27/2016, you can use three simple date formulas like below.
+For example, to split Day, Month & Year from 04 December 2021 you can use three simple date formulas like below.

 #29 Measure length of a string with LEN formula